jupyter-naas/data-product-framework/inputs/README.md

 # Inputs

+## Description
-Any inputs (image, csv, html, credentials, ...) used in "models".
+Any inputs (PNG, JPG, GIF, CSV,...) used in the /models folder.